Free Papua Movement: 2000 to 2019

 In 2009, an OPM command group led by Goliath Tabuni in Puncak Jaya Regency was featured on an undercover report about the West Papuan independence movement.

 On 24 October 2011, Adj.
 Comr.
 Dominggus Oktavianus Awes, the Mulia Police chief, was shot by unknown assailants at Mulia Airport in Puncak Jaya regency.
 The National Police of Indonesia alleged that the perpetrators were members of the Free Papua Movement (OPM) separatist group.
 The series of attacks prompted deployments of more personnel to Papua.

 On 21 January 2012, armed men, believed to be members of OPM, shot and killed a civilian who was running a roadside kiosk.
 He was a transmigrant from West Sumatra.

 On 8 January 2012, OPM conducted an attack on a public bus which caused the death of three civilians and one member of an Indonesian security force.
 Four others were also injured.

 On 31 January 2012, an OPM member was caught carrying 1 kg of drugs on the Indonesian – Papua New Guinea Border.
 It was alleged that the drugs were intended to be sold in the city of Jayapura.

-On 8 April 2012, Indonesian media sources alleged that armed members of OPM carried out an attack on a civilian aircraft flown by Trigana Air on a scheduled service after it landed and was taxiing towards an apron at Mulia Airport on Puncak Jaya, Papua.
-Five armed OPM militants suddenly opened fire on the moving plane, causing it to go out of control and crash into a building.
-One person who died, Leiron Kogoya, a journalist for Papua Pos, had suffered a neck gunshot wound.
-Amongst those wounded were the pilot, Beby Astek, and co-pilot, Willy Resubun, both wounded by shrapnel; Yanti Korwa, a housewife who was hurt by shrapnel on her right arm, and her four-year-old infant, Pako Korwa, who was afflicted by shrapnel on his left hand.
-In response to the allegations, West Papuan media source denied that the OPM was responsible for the attack, alleging that the Indonesian military had attacked the plane as a part of a false flag operation.
+On 8 April 2012, Indonesian media sources alleged armed members of OPM carried out an attack on a civilian aircraft after it landed at Mulia Airport in Puncak Jaya, Papua.
+Viva, an Indonesian online news web portal, claimed five armed OPM militants opened fire on the moving plane, causing it to go out of control and crash into a building.
+Leiron Kogoya, 35, was a victim and former journalist for Papua Post.
+Kogoya was writing about local elections in Papua when he suffered a gunshot wound to the neck, dying at the scene.
+Amongst other victims were the pilot, co-pilot, both wounded by shrapnel; the passengers, a mother and housewife who was hurt by shrapnel on her right shoulder, and her four-year-old infant, also afflicted by shrapnel on his left hand.
+In response to these allegations, West Papuan Media Alerts, a news organisation created in reaction to the Indonesian media blackout of Papuan media, defended the OPM against these claims.
+West Papua asserted it was the Indonesian military who had attacked the plane, as a part of a false flag operation.
+West Papuan rights activist and former political prisoner Sebby Sambon was quoted as saying, "If it occurred near the TPN/OPM headquarters in Tingginambut, then accusations may make sense.
+TPN/OPM (is there) to fight for the people.
+Period.
+It is not possible to shoot people.”
+Sambon had frequent contact with Goliat Tabuni, the leader of the OPM troops at the time and said "TPN/OPM has made no orders to shoot civilian aircraft."